JuliaCloud/AWS.jl/README.md

 ## Usage
 There are two ways to use `AWS.jl`, low-level and high-level API requests.
-Please note when passing parameters for a request they must be in the form `AbstractDict{String, <:Any}`.
+Please note when passing parameters for a request they must be a subtype of `AbstractDict{String, <:Any}`.

 ### Low-Level
 To use the low-level API, you must know how to perform the request you are making.